 Speed and Efficiency

 Efficiency is borne of practice and familiarity with a given technique.
-Efficiency also alludes to your current skill level at that given technique.
-The reality is that until you’re an expert in any given technique (or set of techniques) such as steep ice climbing, you can keep improving efficiency through practice.
+It also alludes to your current skill level at that given technique.
+The reality is that until you’re an expert in any given technique (or set of techniques), such as steep ice climbing, you can keep improving efficiency through practice.
 Some techniques don’t require a lot of practice, like trail-breaking in deep snow.
-However, most mountain athletes, especially beginners and intermediate-level, can make bigger gains by improving technique than they can by improving fitness.
-Or, to put it a less-nice way, you can be Michael-Phelps-fit, but if you have never worn crampons you won’t make it far in the mountains because your inefficiency will wear you down.
-Meanwhile, that 60-year old mountain guide who never trained a day in his life will not break a sweat because she’s so uber-efficient at basic mountaineering skills like using crampons.
+However, most mountain athletes, especially beginners and intermediates, can make bigger gains by improving technique than they can by improving fitness.
+Or, to put it a less nice way, you can be Michael-Phelps-fit, but if you have never worn crampons, you won’t make it far in the mountains because your inefficiency will wear you down.
+Meanwhile, that 60-year-old mountain guide who never trained a day in her life will not break a sweat because she’s so uber-efficient at basic mountaineering skills like using crampons.

-I’m talking about a pace, ideally a quick one, that you can sustain for a long time (often many hours) while (technical or non-technical) climbing.
+I’m talking about a pace, ideally a quick one, that you can sustain for a long time (often many hours) while climbing (technical or nontechnical).
 This very concept is a huge reason why Training for the New Alpinism was written and why Uphill Athlete exists.

-Speed at aerobic threshold factors into success, but even more importantly, into your safety.
-As an example, if I can be up and down from the 14,200′ camp to the summit of Denali in 12 hours, and not be so tired I am at risk of having an accident, I”m clearly taking on far less risk than the person who needs to spend a minimum of four days to cover the same terrain.
-In fact, my entire climbing career: 60 hours on the Slovak Direct (First ascent 11 days) 25 hours on the Infinite Spur (First ascent 7 days), 6 days up the Rupal Face, (where the first ascent, of an easier route took 2 months), was based on this concept of maximizing speed at aerobic threshold.
+Speed at Aerobic Threshold factors not only into your success but also—even more importantly—your safety.
+As an example, if I can be up and down from the 14,000-foot camp to the summit of Denali in 12 hours, and not be so tired I am at risk of having an accident, I’m clearly taking on far less risk than the person who needs to spend a minimum of four days to cover the same terrain.
+In fact, my entire climbing career—60 hours on the Slovak Direct (first ascent; 11 days), 25 hours on the Infinite Spur (first ascent; 7 days), 6 days up the Rupal Face (where the first ascent of an easier route took 2 months)—was based on this concept of maximizing speed at Aerobic Threshold.

-In my case correct training came after my technical skills had been honed for over twelve years spent climbing often.
+In my case, correct training came after my technical skills had been honed for over 12 years spent climbing often.
 You will often hear people talk about speed equaling safety in the mountains.
-It is very true in many many ways, but knowing your limits is also key.
-The best way of learning your own limits is through the process of developing them.
+It is very true in many ways.
+But knowing your limits is also key.
+The best way to learn your own limits is through the process of developing them.

 No Random Chances

-This leads us directly with the next skill, situational awareness.
+This leads us directly to the next skill, situational awareness.

 Besides being the human(s) you’ve chosen to have this experience with, your partner(s) are an extension of you.
 At least they should be.
 And by extension I mean, eyes, ears, noses … guts.
 What do their guts say?
-I mean their ‘instinct’ but also, are they hungry?
+I mean their “instinct” but also, are they hungry?
 Are you?
-If you’re the fitter or more experienced of the group recognize that you may not need to need to stop and eat yet, but they do.
+If you’re the fitter or more experienced of the group, recognize that although you may not need to stop and eat yet, they might.

-Communications is at the root of every success, and successful failure (meaning safely executed descent or retreat).
+Communication is at the root of every success—and every successful failure, meaning a safely executed descent or retreat.
 The combined knowledge and observations of a team should be greater and more accurate than the individuals.
 To put it another way, the sum of the parts should be greater than the mathematical result.
-1 climber plus 1 partner should be more than 2, if you’re communicating.
+If you’re communicating well, 1 climber plus 1 partner should equal more than 2.

-If you’re unsure how to communicate well with your partner use this set-up.
-While driving or approaching the objective recommend that if critical decisions come up, you promise 2 steps:
+If you’re unsure how to communicate well with your partner, use this setup.
+While driving or approaching the objective, recommend that if critical decisions come up, you promise to do the following:

 - To form your opinion independently.
 Then share.
 This can be a massive time-saving measure.
 If you both have the same opinion, arrived at independently, you can a) skip the discussion and b) have more confidence that the decision is correct.

-- If you disagree, take responsibility for why you think you know what you think you know.
-If you believe something, that a slope is safe to cross for example, then the onus is on you to be able to explain why.
-Have examples, observations, data, to back up your statements.
+- If you disagree, to take responsibility for why you think you know what you think you know.
+When you believe something—that a slope is safe to cross, for example—then the onus is on you to be able to explain why.
+Have examples, observations, and/or data to back up your statements.

-- Not take it personally.
+- To not take it personally.
 This can be hard.
-But remember, everyone wants the same thing, a safe and successful outing.
+But remember, everyone wants the same thing: a safe and successful outing.

 Staying Attached to the Mountain

-I remember quaking in my boots at 1am, I was standing at the base of the Emperor Face of Mount Robson, in winter.
-Barry Blanchard, my partner, must have noticed as he asked me what was wrong.
-When I told him I was scared he said simply: “Don’t worry, we know how to stay attached to this mountain.
+I remember quaking in my boots at 1 a.m.
+I was standing at the base of the Emperor Face of Mount Robson, in winter.
+Barry Blanchard, my partner, must have noticed because he asked me what was wrong.
+When I told him I was scared, he said simply: “Don’t worry, we know how to stay attached to this mountain.
 We’ll stay attached all the way up and all the way down.”

 At first I didn’t get it, but he was right.
 We built belays, protected pitches, and when the time came, we built rappel anchors.
-Our risk on that climb was never falling.
-And as I realized how effectively we could mitigate that risk even on a wild and seldom-climbing wall like the Emperor Face, I relaxed.
+Our risk on that climb never was falling.
+And as I realized how effectively we could mitigate that risk, even on a wild and seldom-climbed wall like the Emperor Face, I relaxed.
 A lot.

-Soloing.
-Climbing un-roped can be an important skill to have in the effort to stay attached to the mountain.
+Soloing, climbing unroped, can be an important skill to have in the effort to stay attached to the mountain.
 What might take you off?
-Wet-snow avalanche due to afternoon warming?
+A wet-snow avalanche due to afternoon warming?
 Maybe soloing and moving the whole team at one time is safer than belaying.

-Steve Swenson, a Himalayan veteran climbing big mountains since the early ’70’s once told me that he was much more worried about climbs on the easy routes on big mountains than he was on the technical routes.
-When you look at the history of climbing accidents, his rationale is born out.
+Steve Swenson, a Himalayan veteran who has been climbing big mountains since the early ’70s, once told me that he would get much more worried about climbing the easy routes on big mountains than the technical routes.
+When you look at the history of climbing accidents, his rationale is borne out.
 Altitude illness and avalanches kill most climbers on big mountains.
 And I challenge my readers to name one famous climbing death in the big mountains where the fatality was caused by a fall from technical climbing.
 Alex Lowe?
 Slab avalanche.
 Anatoli Boukreev?
 Slab Avalanche.
 Which 8,000 meter peak did Ed Viesturs fear most?
 Annapurna, precisely because of slab avalanche potential.